awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

-We can call `unbox` on the address column to parse the specific components:
+You can call `unbox` on the address column to parse the specific components:

 ```
 {{{